schorschii/LAPS4LINUX/README.md

 On macOS, the protocol handler is registered using the Info.plist file (setting "CFBundleURLTypes") in the .app directory.
 Please use laps-gui.macos.spec with pyinstaller to automatically create an .app directory which registers itself for the laps:// protocol on first launch.

-### Windows and macOS
-The GUI is also executable under Windows and macOS.
-It's ported to Windows because of the additional features that the original LAPS GUI did not have (query custom attributes, OCO integration).

 ## Runner
 The runner is responsible for automatically changing the admin password of a Linux client and updating it in the LDAP directory.
 This assumes that Kerberos (`krb5-user`) is installed and that the machine is already joined to your domain using Samba's `net ads join`, PBIS' `domainjoin-cli join` or the `adcli join` command (recommended). `realm join` is also supported as it internally also uses adcli resp.
 Samba.